Airiuwu/AvatarServer/README.md

 # Avatar Server
-Just a small and simple avatar server written using the quart web server
+Just a small and simple/asynchronous avatar server written using the quart web server

 # Interested in using this Avatar Server??? :flushed:
 Setup instructions: